Disconnect24/dc24.xyz/_pages/about.markdown

   - TheMegaEagle

 >  Person who created Disconnect24 Discord Bot and fixes typos on github.
-I'm supposed to be working on Wii U stuff eventually:tm:
+I'm supposed to be working on Wii U stuff eventually™